 Music recordings in various formats, and equipment to use them, are available in the Music Library.
-Scores are available for checkout and can be found in the Scotty (UCR) catalog.
+Scores are available for checkout and can be found in the UCR catalog.
 Many scores and performances can also be accessed online.

-Databases such as Proquest Digital Dissertations and WorldCat Dissertations and Theses are useful for finding dissertations and theses related to music and musicology studies.
-Also check out the UCR music dissertations to see what has been written by graduates of the UCR program, using the Scotty catalog and search keywords: "UCR -- Music. local."
+Databases such as Proquest Digital Dissertations and Doctoral Dissertations in Musicology are useful for finding dissertations and theses related to music and musicology studies.
+Also check out the UCR music dissertations to see what has been written by graduates of the UCR program, using the UCR catalog and search keywords: "UCR -- Music. local."

 Music and musicology researchers often use indexes and abstracts for pursuing research.
-To keep abreast of current musical trends and topics, see Music Index, IIMP (International Index to Music Periodicals), RIPM: Retrospective Index to Music Periodicals (1800-1950), and others.
+To keep abreast of current musical trends and topics, see RILM (Abstracts of Music Literature), Music Index, IIMP (International Index to Music Periodicals), and others.

 Music microforms are located in the basement of the Rivera Library.
-Search in the library catalog for the keyword "Microform," and limit to material type "MUSIC SCORES."
+Search in the library catalog for the keyword "Microform," and limit to resource type "Scores."

 Patrons can listen to streamed music on such databases as Naxos (classical, jazz, and world music), Smithsonian Global Sound, Jazz Music Library, and DRAM (Database of Recorded American Music).